SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       In a dense index, an index entry appears for **every** search-key value in the file.

+      > It is for every search-key value instead of every tuple (i.e., search-key
+      > is not necessarily the primary key)

       ![diagram](https://github.com/SteveLauC/pic/blob/main/dense_index.jpg)

       > In a dense clustering index, if there are multiple entries with the same
       > search-key value, then the index entry for that search-key would point
       > to **the first** entry with that search-key value.

    2. Sparse index